grp202004/PiperNet/CONTRIBUTING.md

 # Help Developing PiperNet

 Thanks for taking the time to contribute! 🎉 🎊 👍.
 PiperNet is purely written in front-end without the support of any backend server.
-However, our overall long time plan is to have a server which hosts sample graph retrieving for convenient demonstration purpose.
+However, our overall long time plan is to have a server which hosts sample graph retrieving for convenient demonstration purpose, if you are interested, feel free to contribute to that.

 The technology stack of PiperNet are as follows: